Toronto streetcar system loops: On-street loops

-There are two named on-street loops where a streetcar runs entirely in the street around one or two city blocks to reverse.
+There are on-street loops where a streetcar runs entirely in the street around one or two city blocks to reverse.

 Charlotte Loop

 Charlotte is a clockwise on-street loop bounded by King Street, Spadina Avenue, Adelaide Street (eastbound), and Charlotte Street (southbound), located at 43°38′47″N 79°23′38″W. It is adjacent to the grand union at King Street and Spadina Avenue that complements Charlotte Loop in that one curve of the grand union is needed to reverse direction at the loop.
 Any streetcar on King Street or Spadina Avenue approaching the grand union can reverse direction via the loop.
 The loop was opened in 1999 to short-turn southbound 510 Spadina streetcars.
-For five years, from 2017 to 2022, Charlotte Loop was the temporary western terminal for 503 Kingston Rd streetcars.
+Between 2017 and 2024, Charlotte Loop was used as the temporary western terminal for 503 Kingston Rd streetcars.

+Church, Wellington and York Streets

+A single streetcar track runs along Church, Wellington and York Streets south of King Street forming a turning loop.
+The loop has no name.
+Westbound streetcars on King Street and southbound streetcars from farther north on Church Street can enter the loop at the intersection of King and Church Streets.
+The exit from the loop is at the intersection of York and King Streets where streetcars can turn east or west on King Street or continue farther north on York Street.
+Streetcars need to turn east from York to Church Street to complete the loop.
+The loop has 5 streetcar stops: Church and Wellington Streets, Wellington and Yonge Streets, Wellington and Bay Streets, Wellington and York Streets and York and King Streets.
+These are in addition to the stops on King Street between York and Church Streets.

+The loop was temporarily closed to streetcar service between early 2017 and late 2023 in order to accommodate utility work, track replacement and streetscape improvements.
+As part of the street modifications, the north-side sidewalk along Wellington Street between Church and Yonge Streets was widened with the result that the streetcar track now lies in the curb lane.

+Until it was closed for construction along Wellington Street in 2017, the loop was used by the 503 Kingston Rd streetcar.
+When the loop reopened on October 8, 2023, a one-year diversion of the eastern segment of the 501 Queen streetcar used the loop as its western terminal.
+On October 6, 2024, the 503 Kingston Rd streetcar returned to the loop.

 College Loop

 College is an anticlockwise on-street loop via Lansdowne Avenue northbound, College Street going southwest (nominally westbound), and Dundas Street going southeast (nominally eastbound), located at 43°39′02″N 79°26′23.4″W. It is a possible turnback point for routes 505 Dundas and 506 Carlton in either direction.
 Streetcars can enter and exit the loop from or onto either Dundas or College in either direction.